 EUA continues to monitor the development of a European graduate tracking system, as member of an European Commission expert group and the Eurograduate advisory board.

 Recognition of qualifications and learning periods is a crucial prerequisite for the free movement of learners and workforce within the European Union.
 The EU Council Recommendation on automatic mutual recognition of qualifications and learning periods abroad builds on progress already made in other fora, notably the Bologna Process and through the widespread ratification of the Lisbon Recognition Convention.
 It also encourages multilateral agreements between groups of EU member states.

 EUA is in regular dialogue with ENIC/NARIC centres and the European Commission representing the point of view of universities, which in most EU countries are responsible for taking decisions on academic recognition.
-EUA also coordinates the Erasmus+ project Spotlight on Recognition.
+EUA also coordinated the Erasmus+ project Spotlight on Recognition (2020-2022).